harshavardhan5435r-jpg/student-mental-health-chatbot/README.md

-# 🤖 Student Mental Health Assistant
+# 🤖 Student Mental Health Chatbot

 An AI-powered web application designed to help students identify and manage stress, anxiety, and depression.
 The system uses a **Neural Network (MLP Classifier)** to provide personalized mental health assessments and empathetic coping strategies.